pentaho/pentaho-platform-plugin-common-ui/platform/visual/analyzer-viz-api.md

     </li>
 </ol>" type="warning" %}

-Fresh Pentaho installations are configured to use the new format stock visualizations, while upgrade installations are configured to keep using the previous format stock visualizations.

 ## Differences between the stock visualizations of the previous and new formats

 The new stock visualizations are **not** totally identical to the corresponding previous ones.
-Most changes are intentional, enabling new features or fixing faulty behaviours, while others are still work in progress, and expected to change when coming out of _beta_.

-The following sections describe the differences that _new_ stock visualizations have relative to the _previous_ stock visualizations.
+The following sections describe the most notable differences that _new_ stock visualizations have relative to the _previous_ stock visualizations.

 ### Usability and Style